cloudflare/cloudflare-docs/products/ddos-protection/src/content/get-started/index.md

 The DDoS Attack Protection Managed Rulesets provided by Cloudflare are enabled by default on zones onboarded to Cloudflare, IP applications onboarded to Spectrum, and IP Prefixes onboarded to Magic Transit.

-Unlike customers on an Enterprise plan, you cannot customize the action or sensitivity of Managed Ruleset rules in Free, Pro, or Business plans.
+In some situations, the default protection offered by DDoS rules may need to be fine-tuned to your specific situation.
+You may also want to configure additional protection using other Cloudflare products.

+### Adjust the provided DDoS rules

+If one or more DDoS rules provided by Cloudflare affects legitimate traffic, you can adjust them so that they do not perform any mitigation action against this kind of traffic.
+Follow the steps in [Handle a false positive](/managed-rulesets/adjust-rules/false-positive) to reduce the sensitivity level of one or more DDoS rules and allow incoming legitimate traffic.

+### Configure additional protection

 To configure additional protection against DDoS attacks, refer to the related Cloudflare products listed in [Network-layer DDoS Attack Protection](/managed-rulesets/network#related-cloudflare-products) and [HTTP DDoS Attack Protection](/managed-rulesets/http#related-cloudflare-products).

 ## Enterprise plan

-Cloudflare’s DDoS protection systems may flag incoming traffic from legacy applications, Internet services, or faulty client applications as malicious and apply mitigation actions.
+Cloudflare’s DDoS protection systems automatically detect and mitigate DDoS attacks.
+Additionally, the systems may flag suspiciously-looking incoming traffic from legacy applications, Internet services, or faulty client applications as malicious and apply mitigation actions.
 If the traffic is in fact legitimate, the mitigation actions can cause service disruptions and outages in your Internet properties.

 To prevent this situation, Cloudflare recommends that you perform these steps to get started: